stevensouza/playground_python/README.md

 * Copy a mysql table to GoogleSheets (change credentials)
   * python3 pandas_etl.py resources/mysqldb_to_googlesheet_config.json
 * Copy a dummy memory table to GoogleSheets (change credentials)
-  * pandas_etl.py resources/memory_to_googlesheet_config.json
+  * python3 pandas_etl.py resources/memory_to_googlesheet_config.json

 To run these programs I used python3 v 3.7.3 on a macbook pro.
-I installed the following (doing this by memory so there may be more, but I think that is it.)
+The following need to be installed for 'pandas_etl.py' to run (doing this by memory so there may be more, but I think that is it.)
 * GoogleSheets.
 The code uses a google service account to grab spreadsheet data rows and convert them to a Pandas DataFrame - pip3  install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 * Pandas - pip3 install pandas --user
 * DBAccess/Used with Pandas - pip3 install sqlalchemy --user